mgurley/inav/README.md

   <li>Find the 'inav.war' file in the 'inav' directory in the installation package.</li>
   <li>Move the 'inav.war' file to '$CATALINA_HOME/webapps'.</li>
   <li>Restart Tomcat.
 The file 'inav.war' should have expanded into a directory named '$CATALINA_HOME/webapps/inav/'.</li>
-  <li>Find and delete the JRuby rack 'jruby-rack-0.9.5.jar' file in '$CATALINA_HOME/webapps/inav/WEB-INF/lib'.
-This step enables a patch in the JRuby Rack library that is not yet available in the latest release.</li>
   <li>Create the INAV database schema:
     <ol>
       <li>Open a command shell and move to the directory '$CATALINA_HOME/webapps/inav/WEB-INF/'.</li>
       <li>Ensure that you have a CATALINA_HOME environment variable set.
 If you do not, set it.
 For example, on an OSX system this might be <code>export CATALINA_HOME=/opt/local/share/java/tomcat5/</code>.</li>
+      <li>Ensure that you have a GEM_HOME environment variable set.
+If you do not, set it.
+For example, on an OSX system this might be <code>export GEM_HOME=/opt/local/share/java/tomcat5/webapps/inav/WEB-INF/gems</code>.</li>
-      <li>Run the following command: <cod>jruby -S rake db:migrate</code>.
+      <li>Run the following command: <cod>java -jar lib/jruby-complete-1.4.0.jar -S rake db:migrate RAILS_ENV=production</code>.
 This should create the database schema in the INAV database.</li>
     </ol>
   </li>
   <li>Load Medical Record Number Types:  Within the INAV system, patients can be assigned medical record numbers.
 Each medical record number has a medical record number type.
 A medical record number type might correspond to a Hospital or a Physician Group.
 The system does not come with any medical record number types.
 To setup medical record number types appropriate to your environment, perform the following steps:
     <ol>
-      <li>Find the file 'medical_record_number_types.yml' in the '$CATALINA_HOME/webapps/inav/WEB-INF/lib/setup/data' directory</li>
+      <li>Find the file 'inav.yml' that you moved into the '$CATALINA_HOME/conf/inav/' directory in section 7.</li>
-      <li>Edit the entries in the 'medical_record_number_types.yml' to names appropriate to your environment.
-Save the file.</li>
+      <li>In the 'inav.yml' file, edit the entries in the 'medical_record_number_types' property to names appropriate to your environment.</li>
       <li>Open a command shell and move to the directory '$CATALINA_HOME/webapps/inav/WEB-INF/'.</li>
       <li>Ensure that you have a CATALINA_HOME environment variable set.
 If you do not, set it.
 For example, on an OSX system this might be <code>export CATALINA_HOME=/opt/local/share/java/tomcat5/</code>.</li>
+      <li>Ensure that you have a GEM_HOME environment variable set.
+If you do not, set it.
+For example, on an OSX system this might be <code>export GEM_HOME=/opt/local/share/java/tomcat5/webapps/inav/WEB-INF/gems</code>.</li>
-      <li>Run the following command: <cod>jruby -S rake setup:medical_record_types</code>.
+      <li>Run the following command: <cod>java -jar lib/jruby-complete-1.4.0.jar -S rake setup:medical_record_types RAILS_ENV=production</code>.
 This should load the medical record number types into the INAV database.</li>
     </ol>
   </li>
   <li>Test the INAV application